-- Ensure that you have installed the latest Blackmagic software.
-You can download the latest Blackmagic Video for Mac here on their website.
-Click the Mac OS X button in the Blackmagic Video section.
+Ensure that you have installed the latest Blackmagic Desktop software.
+You can download the latest Blackmagic Desktop for Mac here on their website.
+Click the Mac OS X button in the Blackmagic Video section in the left-most column of the page.
 A registration form will show up.
 You do not need to fill it out.
-Look for a tiny Download Only. button in the bottom corner.
+(Look for a tiny Download Only. button in the bottom corner.)

 For macOS 11 Big Sur, you may need Blackmagic Desktop Video 12 software package.
 Visit their downloads page here and look for Desktop Video 12.0 or newer in the left-most column.

 In Blackmagic's Desktop Video Setup app, (found in your Applications folder), ensure that you've picked HDMI rather than SDI in the device's settings.
 This is pretty much the only setting you'll ever need to change, and once changed, it should stay set to HDMI.

 If your are using an Thunderbolt 3 to Thunderbolt 2 adaptor, ensure that you're using Apple's adapter for this.
 Some multi-port adapters look like they have a Thunderbolt 2 port, but unfortunately they only work for connecting a MiniDP display, and will not work for Thunderbolt 2 devices.

 Ensure that your camera is outputting an HDMI resolution and frame rate supported by the Blackmagic encoder.
 (It may not support some higher frame sizes and frame rates.)
 See the details here for Mini Recorder.
 For example, it does not support 1080p60 or anything above 1080.